 eBay Buy API requirements

 Although the eBay Buy APIs are available for anyone to use in eBay's sandbox environment, use of the APIs in production is restricted.
-Users must meet standard eligibility requirements, get approvals from eBay support organizations, and sign contracts with eBay and PayPal to access the Buy APIs in production.
+Users must meet standard eligibility requirements, get approvals from eBay support organizations, and sign contracts with eBay to access the Buy APIs in production.
 See Production eligibility requirements for information about production access.

 The Offer API limits the number of calls that can be made per day on behalf of your application.
 For the current application rate limits, see the eBay API Call Limits page.